 Think as you watch.
+You should be constantly writing something.
 Draw sketches during the screening.
+They won't be beautiful, but they will remind you about frame composition or the direction of movement.
 Constantly ask yourself questions: What's in the frame?
 What is the camera doing?
 How is the text put together?
 Note scenes you might want to revisit, or that are particularly striking.
-Attend to the affects the film provokes; ask about structures of spectatorship.
+Attend to the affects the film provokes; ask about spectatorship.
 See a film several times.
 And make the film unfamiliar: try watching with the sound off to really notice the visuals, or watch with your eyes closed to explore how sound is used.

-→ You can only interpret a text once you see all its component parts...Think of your notes as breaking the film down so your critique can piece it back together!
+→ You can only interpret a text once you see all its component parts...
+Think of your notes as breaking the film down so your critique can piece it back together!
+MIT OpenCourseWare http://ocw.mit.edu